tact-lang/pitaya/docs/SPECIFICATION.md

 tail -f logs/run_20250114_123456/events.jsonl | jq
 ```

-Teams can build custom dashboards or alerts from this stream.
-The orchestrator doesn't prescribe monitoring solutions.
+Teams build custom dashboards or alerts from this stream.
+The orchestrator does not prescribe monitoring solutions.

 **Health Indicators**: Key metrics visible at all times: